plentymarkets/plentyshop-pwa/guide/setup/deployment.md

 ## Activation

-1. Log into your plentysystems system.
+1. Log into your PlentyONE system.
 2. Go to **CMS » Deployment**.
 3. For the configured domain, open the further actions menu (three dots).
 4. Click on **Activate application**.